odopod/code-library/CONTRIBUTING.md

 | `test`       | Compile tests, run them, and gather code coverage |
 | `all`        | Compile everything and test |

 You can also run these gulp tasks from the root directory if you supply an argument.
-For example, to build the carousel, you can `gulp build --project odo-carousel` or even `gulp build -p carousel`.
+For example, to build the carousel, you can `gulp build --package odo-carousel` or even `gulp build -p carousel`.

 ### Project Tasks